lvgl/lvgl/docs/details/widgets/label.rst

 Overview
 ********

-A label is the basic object type that is used to display text.
+A label is the basic Widget type that is used to display text.

 .. _lv_label_parts_and_styles: